inlikefletch/day-trade-bot/README.md

 Stocks meeting the above requirements are posted to a daily report.

 ## Step 3: Choose brokerage
-Take your pick of a brokerage.
+Take your pick of a brokerage with an API.

 ## Step 4: Set buy/sell trigger
 I check for the following intraday movement against the above daily report's stocks: